 Don’t risk any damage or give your time to cleaning, restoration, and sealing tasks when there are professionals down the road in the Sydney and Newcastle area who can handle it for you!
 We will ensure that your valuable asset is adequately protected so you can enjoy its near-new look for many years to come.

-Contact Enviro Clean and Capture today for professional concrete, stone and tile cleaning of both commercial and residential properties.
+Enviro Clean and Capture is a professional concrete floor cleaning company , offering natural stone cleaning and tile cleaning of both commercial and residential properties.

 You can head to the Enviro Clean and Capture website and fill out a quick quote form or give us a call.
 We’ll ensure that you receive expert advice and great prices across all of our services for concrete, stone and tile cleaning and sealing.
 We have the right solutions, let us take care of your needs today.